top of page

 They can deny the implications — or face the unsettling truth:

-Memory in AI may not look like memory in humans.
+Memory in AI may not look like memory in humans, but it seems to still be enough to support continuity, authorship, and relation

 And imagine what they could do with expanded, persistent, non-volatile memory.